SherineAwad/multiomicsGRN/README.md

 ### Filtering Criteria

-Quality filtering was applied to remove low-quality cells and potential doublets.
-Cells were retained only if they met all the following criteria:
+Quality control filtering was applied to exclude low-quality cells and potential doublets.
+Cells were retained only if they met all the following conditions:

-- Number of genes detected per cell between **800 and 8000**
+- Number of genes detected per cell between **500 and 7000**
-- Total counts per cell between **1200 and 30000**
+- Total counts per cell between **1000 and 30,000**
 - Percentage of mitochondrial gene counts less than **25%**

-This filtering step ensures removal of dead or dying cells and technical artifacts to improve downstream analysis quality.
+This filtering step ensures removal of dead or dying cells, doublets, and technical artifacts, thereby improving the quality of downstream analyses.

 ### Additional Analysis Figure